Ippolz/SiliconSpike/README.md

-# Silicon Spike, an Arduino Trigger Box for TMS and Biopac
+# Silicon Spike, an Arduino Trigger Box for TMS

 ## Description
-The Arduino Trigger Box project, developed at the Center for Cognitive Neuroscience, University of Bologna, offers a reliable and efficient solution for triggering Transcranial Magnetic Stimulation (TMS) and Biopac systems.
+The Arduino Trigger Box project, developed at the Center for Cognitive Neuroscience of Cesena (University of Bologna), offers a reliable and efficient solution for triggering Transcranial Magnetic Stimulation (TMS) and Biopac systems.
 Designed by Giuseppe Ippolito and Thomas Quettier, this open-source initiative aims to provide the scientific community with a cost-effective and customizable trigger box solution.

 ## Features
 - Easy integration with TMS and Biopac systems.